mandelsoft/spiff/README.md

 Nodes of the yaml document can be marked to enable dedicated behaviours for this node.
 Such markers are part of the _dynaml_ syntax and may be prepended to any dynaml expression.
 They are denoted by the `&` character directly followed by a marker name.
-If the expression is combination of markers and regular expressions, the expression follows the marker list enclosed in brackets (for example `(( &temporary( a + b ) ))`).
+If the expression is a combination of markers and regular expressions, the expression follows the marker list enclosed in brackets (for example `(( &temporary( a + b ) ))`).